Accessibility statement for Cancel a lost or stolen passport

 This accessibility statement applies to the cancel a lost or stolen passport service.

-- navigate most of the website using just a keyboard
+- navigate most of the website using a keyboard or speech recognition software

 We’ve also made the website text as simple as possible to understand.